White Buses: Swedish aid

 Sweden was the only Nordic country that remained neutral during the Second World War.

-The Baltic German Felix Kersten was Himmler's personal masseur.
-He lived in Stockholm and acted as an intermediary between the Swedish foreign department and Himmler.
+Kersten also acted as an intermediary between the Swedish foreign department and Himmler.
 Walter Schellenberg, a trusted subordinate of Himmler, had long held the view that Germany would lose the war and encouraged Himmler to explore the possibility of a separate peace treaty with the Western powers; in this Sweden could be a useful intermediary.
 With Kersten's assistance the Swedish foreign department was able to free 50 Norwegian students, 50 Danish policemen and 3 Swedes in December 1944.
 An absolute condition for the release of the prisoners was that it should be hidden from the press; if Hitler got to know about it further repatriations would be impossible.

 Ditleff sent a new memorandum on 5 February 1945, this time as an official Norwegian request.
 Sweden was solicited for sending a Red Cross delegation to Berlin to negotiate the position of the Scandinavian prisoners, and if successful to send a Swedish relief expedition.
 The Swedish foreign minister Christian Günther was in favour and the Swedish government gave permission for Bernadotte, second in command of the Swedish Red Cross:

 Bernadotte flew to Berlin on 16 February and met several Nazi leaders such as the foreign minister Joachim von Ribbentrop, Ernst Kaltenbrunner, head of the RSHA (Reich Main Security Office), Himmler and Schellenberg.
 Himmler, who was one of the most powerful people in Nazi Germany, was initially negative to the transportation of prisoners to neutral Sweden.
 The prisoners could be trained as police troops, as Sweden already did with other Norwegians and Danes.
 Bernadotte had to fall back on his secondary proposal – that the prisoners should be assembled in one camp so the Swedish Red Cross could support them.
 Bernadotte told Himmler he estimated the number of Scandinavian prisoners to be around 13,000 while Himmler held it could not be more than two or three thousand.

 During a second meeting with Schellenberg on 21 February, Bernadotte got word from Himmler that he had accepted the proposal to assemble the Scandinavian prisoners in one camp.
 During the visit to Berlin Bernadotte also had several meetings with the Gross Kreutz group, Didrik Arup Seip, Conrad Vogt-Svendsen, Wanda Hjort and Bjørn Heger.
 Bernadotte's secondary proposal to Himmler, which he accepted, was prepared by Heger.

 Establishing the expedition

 The foundation of the White Buses expedition was several years of planning and information collection by Danes and Norwegians.
 This was used by the Swedes without many alterations.
 The Swedish Red Cross contacted the Swedish Army who supplied the needed transport.
-In reality this was:
+In reality, this was the Swedish state's expedition – the personnel were almost entirely volunteers from the armed forces, the equipment was supplied from armed forces stockpiles and the expenses were covered by the state's coffers.